GMOD/jbconnect/docs/features.rst

 jbutil Command
 ==============

-``jbutil`` is a setup/configuration utility for JBServer.  jbh-hook can extend ``jbutil`` command options. (see: :ref:`jbs-hooks-extend`)
+``jbutil`` is a setup/configuration utility for JBConnect.  jbh-hook can extend ``jbutil`` command options. (see: :ref:`jbs-hooks-extend`)

 This example shows that ``jbh-jblast`` adds a number of commands to ``jbutil``